-Date Submitted: March 2, 2007 Agenda Date Requested: March 15, 2007 Time Requested: 20 minutes To: Mayor and Supervisors From: Parks and Recreation Department Subject Title: Action to introduce on first reading, Bill No. , an ordinance adding Chapter 17.18 Landscape Maintenance Districts, to the Carson City Municipal Code Title 17 Subdivisions.
-Section 17.18.010, establishes the Purpose; section 17.18.020, establishes Authority; section 17.18.030, establishes Definitions; section 17.18.040, establishes Parks Director's Responsibilities; section 17.18.050, establishes Procedures for Applying to Create a Maintenance District; section 17.18.060, establishes Procedures for Review of Maintenance District Petitions; section 17.18.070, establishes Procedures for Establishment of the Board Approved Maintenance District; section 17.18.080, establishes Determination of Benefit and Cost Allocations Between Assessed Property and City; section 17.18.090, establishes Assessments; section 17.18.110, establishes Allocation of Public Money to Pay the Costs Incurred by Carson City in Assuming Maintenance; section 17.18.111, establishes Review and Dissolution of Maintenance District; and section 17.18.112, establishes Appeal Procedures.
-Staff Summary: The purpose of Landscape Maintenance Districts is to provide, through the cooperation of petitioners of LMDs and Carson City, well maintained and attractive parks, recreation facilities, trails, landscaping improvements, and open space areas that provide for the citizen's general welfare and healthy recreational opportunities.
-Under Nevada Revised Statute 278.4787, a person who proposes to divide land in Carson City for transfer or development into four or more lots pursuant to NRS 278.360 to 278.460, inclusive, or Chapter 278A of NRS, may, in lieu of providing for the creation of an association for a common-interest community, request Carson City to assume the maintenance of certain improvements located on the land.
-This proposed chapter to the Carson City Municipal Code establishes the procedures for making such requests and, if approved, for establishing and administering maintenance districts within Carson City.
-Type of Action Requested: (check one) () Resolution (X) Ordinance - First Reading () Formal Action/Motion () Other (Specify) Does This Action Require A Business Impact Statement: () Yes (X) No Recommended Board Action: I move to introduce on first reading Bill No. adding Chapter 17.18 Landscape Maintenance Districts, to the Carson City Municipal Code Title 17 Subdivisions.
-Section 17.18.010, establishes the Purpose; section 17.18.020, establishes Authority; section 17.18.030, establishes Definitions; section 17.18.040, establishes Parks Director's Responsibilities; section 17.18.050, establishes Procedures for Applying to Create a Maintenance District; section 17.18.060, establishes Procedures for Review of Maintenance District Petitions; section 17.18.070, establishes Procedures for Establishment of the Board Approved Maintenance District; section 17.18.080, establishes Determination of Benefit and Cost Allocations Between Assessed Property and City; section 17.18.090, establishes Assessments; section 17.18.110, establishes Allocation of Public Money to Pay the Costs Incurred by Carson City in Assuming section 17.18.112, establishes Appeal Procedures.
+Date Submitted: March 23, 2007 Agenda Date Requested: April 5, 2007 Time Requested: 20 minutes To: Mayor and Supervisors From: Parks and Recreation Department Subject Title: Action to introduce on first reading, Bill No. \\\\\, an ordinance amending the Carson City Municipal Code Title 17, establishing Chapter 17.18 Landscape Maintenance Districts.
+Section 17.18.010, establishes the Purpose; section 17.18.020, establishes Authority; section 17.18.030, establishes Definitions; section 17.18.040, establishes Parks Director's Responsibilities; section 17.18050, establishes Procedures for Applying to Create a Maintenance District; section 17.18.060, establishes Procedures for Review of Maintenance District Petitions; section 17.18.070, establishes Procedures for Establishment of the Board Approved Maintenance District; section 17.18.080, establishes Determination of Benefit and Cost Allocations Between Assessed Property and City; section 17.18.090, establishes Assessments; section 17.18.110, establishes Allocation of Public Money to Pay the Costs Incurred by Carson City in Assuming Maintenance; section 17.18.111, establishes Review and Dissolution of Maintenance District; and section 17.18.112, establishes Appeal Procedures.
+Staff Summary: Nevada Revised Statutes 278.4787 requires that the City adopt an ordinance to consider approval of petitions to create a Landscape Maintenance District submitted by developers who propose to divide land in Carson City for transfer or development into four or more lots.
+The petitions request the City to assume the maintenance of certain improvements located on the land.
+This proposed ordinance also establishes the procedures for making such requests and, if approved, for establishing and administering maintenance districts within Carson City.
+Type of Action Requested: (check one) ( ) Resolution (X) Ordinance - First Reading (\\\) Other (Specify) ( ) Formal Action/Motion Does This Action Require A Business Impact Statement: ( ) Yes (X) No Recommended Board Action: I move to introduce on first reading of Bill No. an ordinance amending the Carson City Municipal Code Title 17, establishing Chapter 17.18 Landscape Maintenance Districts.
+Section 17.18.010, establishes the Purpose; section 17.18.020, establishes Authority; section 17.18.030, establishes Definitions; section 17.18.040, establishes Parks Director's Responsibilities; section 17.18050, establishes Procedures for Applying to Create a Maintenance District; section 17.18.060, establishes Procedures for Review of Maintenance District Petitions; section 17.18.070, establishes Procedures for Establishment of the Board Approved Maintenance District; section 17.18.080, establishes Determination of Benefit and Cost Allocations Between Assessed Property and City, section 17.18.090, by Carson City in Assuming Maintenance; section 17.18.111, establishes Review and Dissolution of establishes Assessments; section 17.18.110, establishes Allocation of Public Money to Pay the Costs Incurred